-Dry cleaning solvent is a fluid that is used to clean a fabric or textile surface without water.
-It is used for removing toner because of the toner’s sensitivity to water.
+Dry cleaning solvent is a type of fluid that is used to clean a fabric or textile surface without water.
+There is not one specific chemical; there are a variety of chemicals that can be used.
+Dry cleaning solvent is used for removing toner because of the toner’s sensitivity to water.
 If water is added to the toner, it will increase the stain and lessen your chances of successfully removing it.
 Because of this, you cannot substitute dish soap for dry cleaning solvent.
 This solvent is applied to the surface, following the instructions on the label.
 Once the area is clean, the solvent will evaporate.
 There is no need to use water during the cleaning process.
 These products can be found online and in the laundry aisle.

 Some popular dry cleaning solvents you may want to consider include: